Medically reviewed and approved by Nataniel Josue M.D.

 When running, pressure is not only unevenly bearing on one leg, it’s also approximately 3 to 6 times the runner’s weight!

-The stress on ligaments, muscles, hip joints, ankles, knees, and feet from running can be catastrophic, especially when we consider the lengthy distances one can run.
+The stress on ligaments, muscles, hip joints, ankles, knees, and feet from running can be catastrophic, especially when we consider the long distances one can run.

 Understanding the risks involved in running, bodybuilders worldwide have discovered that the benefits of power walking exceed their prior aerobic expectations.